Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 cube 114:
 - By cyanflower.
-- This cube's redesign is in reference to YoReid, and his general level art styles, heavily inspired by games which use pixel art styles.
+- Changes the cube to have a pixel design, inspired by YoReid. insert jones_biting_nails here.

 cube 115:
 - By NHJ.